-In accordance with the provisions set forth in Chapter 343, HRS, this EA has preliminarily determined that the project will not have significant adverse impacts on the environment.
-DHHL is considering the issuance of a FONSI.
+In accordance with the provisions set forth in Chapter 343, HRS, this EA has determined that the project will not have significant adverse impacts on the environment.
+DHHL does not foresee that the proposed project will have any significant adverse impact on the existing natural, physical, or human environment, and has determined a finding of no significant impact (FONSI).
 Anticipated impacts will be temporary and will not adversely impact the environmental quality of the area.
-Therefore, it is recommended that an Environmental Impact Statement (EIS) not be required.